Burning Questions: Why U.S. Sunscreens Fall Short

 Published:

 As the sun beats down during these long summer days, millions of Americans are slathering on sunscreen to protect their skin from harmful ultraviolet (UV) rays.
-Yet, despite our best efforts, skin cancer remains the most commonly diagnosed cancer in the U.S., with rates continuing to rise.
+Yet, despite our best efforts, skin cancer remains the most commonly diagnosed cancer in the United States, with rates continuing to rise.
 A new report from the Environmental Working Group (EWG) reveals why many sunscreens sold in the U.S. do not provide adequate protection.

 EWG’s 18th annual Guide to Sunscreens analyzed over 1,700 products, evaluating their ingredient safety and UV protection.
 Alarmingly, the report found that only 1 in 4 sunscreens on the U.S. market offer sufficient protection and are free of concerning ingredients.
-This inadequacy stems from two primary issues: insufficient UVA protection and the presence of potentially harmful ingredients.

 As we enjoy these long, sunny summer days, it’s important to remember that sunscreen is just one part of staying safe in the sun.

 Moreover, numerous U.S. sunscreens contain ingredients linked to potential health risks.
-Oxybenzone is an endocrine disruptor found in nearly two-thirds of non-mineral sunscreens, which use organic compounds to absorb UV radiation, unlike mineral sunscreens that use zinc oxide or titanium dioxide according to EWG’s 2019 report.
+Oxybenzone is an endocrine disruptor found in nearly two-thirds of non-mineral sunscreens, which use organic compounds to absorb UV radiation, unlike mineral sunscreens that use zinc oxide or titanium dioxide, according to EWG’s 2019 report.
 Endocrine disruption has been associated with developmental, reproductive, and other health issues.

 A recent FDA study further highlights these concerns.
 Murali Matta and colleagues tested four commercially available sunscreens.
 Participants applied the sunscreen products to 75% of their bodies four times per day for four days.
 After testing blood samples, the researchers found that four common sunscreen ingredients—avobenzone, oxybenzone, octocrylene, and ecamsule—were absorbed into the body at levels exceeding the FDA’s safety threshold.
 While absorption alone doesn’t necessarily indicate harm, experts worry about the potential long-term effects of regular exposure to these ingredients.